unfrl/dug/README.md

 The project was developed in VSCode so the debugger profiles that I have used are available if you're also using VSCode.

-The commands to build an optimized executable vary depending on the platform but are all available in the [.drone.yml](.ci/.drone.yml) file.
+The commands to build an optimized executable vary depending on the platform but are all available in the [workflows directory](.forgejo/workflows).
 Here is the one to build the linux-x64 executable as an example:

 `dotnet publish -r linux-x64 -c Release -p:PublishSingleFile=true -p:PublishReadyToRun=true --self-contained true -o publish ./cli`